onecrayon/E3-Theme-Generator/README.markdown

 ## Creating your own theme

-1. Download or clone the project, and open the folder in Espresso 3.
+1. Download or clone the project, and open the folder in Espresso.
 2. Duplicate the `ThemeGenerator.esdynamo/_template.scss` file, and rename it `MyThemeName.scss`
 3. Modify your new SCSS file (see below), then move `ThemeGenerator/MyThemeName.css` into the Espresso Themes folder as per above, or create a symlink to it like so:

         cd ~/Library/Application\ Support/Espresso/Themes
         ln -s path/to/E3-Theme-Generator/ThemeGenerator/MyThemeName.css MyThemeName.css

+If you opt for a symlink, you will be able to see your edits in live time as you modify the SCSS file thanks to Dynamo.

 ### Modifying the template